Ali: Fear Eats the Soul: Plot

 Wanting to get back with her old friends after their apparent renewed respect, Emmi begins to neglect Ali and adopt some of their attitudes toward him.
-She becomes more strict, ordering him to do more things.
-When co-workers visit and remark on how surprisingly clean he is and comment on his muscles, she shows him off as if he were an object.
-This causes Ali to leave, to which Emmi remarks to her friends of his "mood swings" and that his attitude must be due to his "foreigner mentality".
-Ali seeks comfort in bar maid Barbara, who it is suggested he had a relationship with prior to meeting Emmi.
-Ali returns to Barbara on another day, spending the night with her.
-Emmi visits Ali at work, where he pretends he doesn't know her; his workmates make fun of her age, calling her his "Moroccan grandmother", to which Ali does not intervene.
+She becomes stricter, ordering him to do more things.
+When co-workers visit and remark on how clean he is and admire his muscles, she shows him off like an object.
+This causes Ali to leave, which Emmi explains to her friends as moodiness and a "foreigner mentality".
+Ali seeks comfort in Barbara, with whom it is suggested he had a relationship before meeting Emmi.
+Ali returns to Barbara another day, spending the night with her.
+Emmi visits Ali at work, where he pretends he doesn't know her; his workmates make fun of her age, calling her his "Moroccan grandmother".
+Ali does not intervene.

-When it seems as if the relationship is beyond repair, Emmi goes back to the bar where they first met to meet with Ali and has the bar maid put the same song on the jukebox that led to their dance in the beginning of the film.
-They decide to dance together, and, while dancing, Emmi emphasizes that she knows she is old and that he is free to come and go, but she tells him that when they are together, they must be nice to each other.
-He agrees, and they declare their love for each other.
-Ali then collapses in Emmi's arms from what turns out to be a burst stomach ulcer.
-The film then shows Emmi with Ali in the hospital, where a doctor tells her the illness is common among foreign workers because of the stress they face in everyday life; the doctor then adds that Ali will have surgery to remove the ulcer, though he will probably be back in six months with another ulcer.
-Emmi declares that she will do everything in her power to prevent this and holds Ali's hand.
+When it seems the relationship is beyond repair, Emmi goes back to the bar where they first met.
+She has Barbara play the same song on the jukebox that led to their dance at the film's beginning.
+Dancing together, Emmi says she knows she is old and that he is free to come and go, but that when they are together, they must be kind to each other.
+Ali agrees and they declare their love.
+Ali then collapses from a burst stomach ulcer and is taken to the hospital with Emmi at his side.
+A doctor tells her the illness is common among foreign workers because of the stress they face.
+He explains that Ali will undergo surgery to remove the ulcer, but will probably be back in six months with another.
+Emmi says she will do everything in her power to prevent that from happening.
+The film ends with her holding Ali's hand.